Elke & Narwhal Fields, Licence P2482

 When taken together with the Pilot Main, Pilot South, Harbour, Blakeney, Feugh and Dandy discoveries, which lie less than twenty kilometres to the North West, there are about 640 mmbbls of heavy oil in place in high quality shallow sandstone reservoirs well suited to a steam flood.
 We envisage developing the Elke and Narwhal fields as part of a wider Western Platform Area Project centred on the Pilot field in Licence P2244 and Pharis Energy intends to create an integrated development concept to exploit this substantial resources base.

 The Elke and Narwhal fields have significant bottom water, which reduces the effectiveness of conventional approaches to steam flooding.
 Based upon thermal reservoir simulation we have developed an approach to the steam flooding of fields with bottom water which achieves a significantly improved recovery factor relative to conventional steam floods.
-We believe with this modified steamflood technique we could recover in excess of 100 mmbbls from Elke & Narwhal, whilst a hot waterflood of these discoveries would recover about 50 mmbbls.
+We believe with this modified steamflood technique we could recover about 110 mmbbls from Elke & Narwhal, whilst a hot waterflood of these discoveries would recover about 65 mmbbls.